Skip to main content

 Status of Fulfillment by SMO

-The Audit Firms Supervision Act of 2006 (as amended) stipulates that a quality assurance (QA) review system for all audits be established and overseen by the Authority for the Financial Markets (AFM).
-AFM performs inspections of audit firms that conduct statutory audits of public interest entities (PIEs) and delegated responsibility for inspections of audit firms that audit non-PIEs to the Koninklijke Nederlandse Beroepsorganisatie van Accountants (NBA Netherlands).
+The Audit Firms Supervision Act establishes a quality assurance (QA) review system for all mandatory audits in the Netherlands under the oversight of the Authority for the Financial Markets (AFM).
+The AFM conducts inspections of audit firms performing statutory audits of public interest entities and has delegated responsibility for inspections of audit firms conducting non-public interest entity audits to the Royal Netherlands Institute of Chartered Accountants (NBA Netherlands).

-VRC members are not auditors.
-They offer services in management accounting, financial accounting, integrated reporting, strategic control and risk management, and corporate governance.
-The VRC has no responsibility for adoption and implementation of the QA system for audits in the Netherlands.
+Members of the Netherlands Association of Registered Controllers (VRC) are not statutory auditors and primarily provide services in management accounting, financial accounting, integrated reporting, strategic control and risk management, and corporate governance.
+Accordingly, the VRC has no direct responsibility for the adoption or implementation of the jurisdiction’s QA review system for audits.

 Current Status: Sustain